GeauxWeisbeck4/streetlifedigest.blog/README.md

-# The Homeless Hacker Blog
+# The Street Life Digest Blog

 Welcome to the Homeless Hacker Blog, a project by Andrew Weisbeck and Lisa Heusner.
 We hope you enjoy our Homeless Hacks that we share with you and hope that you will share our project with your friends and family.